temporalio/documentation/docs/node/getting-started.md

 <details>
 <summary>

-The Worker package embeds the [Temporal Core SDK](https://github.com/temporalio/sdk-core) which requires the Rust toolchain to compile.
+The Worker package embeds the <a href="https://github.com/temporalio/sdk-core">Temporal Core SDK</a> which requires the Rust toolchain to compile.

 </summary>